John F. Gregory: Death

 John Gregory died on November 14, 2009, following an automobile accident.
 The car his wife Carolyn was driving in Lakeway, Texas, was struck by a pickup truck around 8:20 am.
 He and Carolyn were flown to University Medical Center Brackenridge in Austin.
-John died later that day from injuries sustained in the accident; Carolyn was critically injured and survived for three months before succumbing to her injuries.
+John died later that day from injuries sustained in the accident, while Carolyn was critically injured and survived for three months before succumbing to her injuries.
 The alleged driver of the pickup truck was charged with criminally negligent homicide.